tushar-97/Bindaas-Trusted-App-Client-API/README.md

 Bindaas Trusted App Client API
 ==============================

-Trusted App Client API for Bindaas.
-Using the Trusted App API , third-party applications can tap into Bindaas's internal security system to manage API Keys for users.
-Typically, it allows for authorizing new user access,issuing short-lived API Keys and revoking them.
+## Trusted Application Framework
+Bindaas provides a framework for applications that are "trusted" by Bindaas to tap into Bindaas's internal sescurity system and manage API Keys.

+Following operations are supported through Trusted Application API :
+1. Authorize New User
+2. Revoke Access of User
+3. Issue Short Lived API Key.

+Each Trusted Application is issued the following by the Bindaas's system-administrator :
+1. application-id
+2. application-secret

+Using these two parameters and the cryptographic algorithm described below a Trusted Application asserts it's identity and message integrity to Bindaas Server.

+##### Algorithm :

 ## Command Line Options
 ```